ansys/pyedb/doc/source/contributing.rst

 PyEDB is compliant with `PyAnsys code style
 <https://dev.docs.pyansys.com/coding_style/index.html>`_.
 It uses the tool
 `pre-commit <https://pre-commit.com/>`_ to check the code style.
-You can install and activate this tool with:
+You can install and activate this tool with these commands:

 .. code:: bash

   pip install pre-commit
   pre-commit run --all-files

-You can also install this as a pre-commit hook with:
+You can also install this as a pre-commit hook with this command:

 .. code:: bash